 goby and blenny

-These fishes can be tiny and often partially hidden, making identification difficult.
-Gobies have 2 distinct dorsal fins while blennies have 1 continuous dorsal fin.
-Many blennies also appear to have 'eyelashes' or small feelers near the eyes and faces that resemble grasshoppers.
+These fishes can be tiny and are often partially hidden, making identification difficult.
+Blennies (left) have a single continuous dorsal fin while gobies (right) have 2 distinct dorsal fins.
+Many blennies also have 'eyelashes' or feelers near the eyes and faces that resemble grasshoppers.
 The pelvic fins on gobies are joined at the base forming a little cup for support, while the pelvic fins of blennies are separate and located clearly behind their pectoral fins.
-Prawn gobies are easier to identify as they live with a prawn as a housemate, the goby standing guard at the entrance to the hole while the prawn cleans out their living quarters.
+Prawn gobies are easier to identify as they live with a prawn as a housemate.
+The goby stands guard at the entrance to the hole while the prawn cleans out their living quarters.

 Napolean wrasse and bumphead parrotfish